TABLE OF CONTENTS

 Since the Affordable Care Act does not regulate short-term health insurance, you may be asked about your health status, weight, tobacco use, and whether you received treatment for any chronic health conditions in the past one to five years.
 Contact a qualified insurance agent for more information about these plans or consult the Louisiana Department of Insurance Office of Consumer Services.

 No, Louisiana does not require residents purchase private health insurance.
 Congress repealed individual tax penalties for being uninsured in 2019.
-However, the ACA does require companies with more than 50 workers to provide health insurance or pay penalties.
+However, the Affordable Care Act does require companies with more than 50 workers to provide health insurance or pay penalties.

 If you want to purchase subsidized health insurance using premium tax credits, you’ll need to use the federal Health Insurance Marketplace.
 You can also buy ACA-compliant coverage and alternative health plans directly from insurance companies or independent insurance agents.